 Sometimes I’ll throw some ham into this soup whilst it’s cooking, if I’ve got some leftover from a roast.
 Using three stock cubes makes this soup fairly salty to start with, so taste it before you add any seasoning.

 It’s a pretty thick soup, but just add some more water to thin it down if you’d prefer.
-My kids absolutely love this soup, and I use it as an easy (and healthy) dinner when I just can’t be arsed cooking.
+My kids absolutely love this soup, and I use it as an easy (and pretty healthy) dinner when I just can’t be arsed cooking.
 These quantities don’t make a huge amount of soup, but just double/treble the recipe as required.
 By using the frozen veg, this is such an easy option.

 So that’s the post!
 Its such a good job you can’t see me as I’m sat here in my pyjamas and the fluffiest red jumper ever, drinking tea, and eating Ferrero Rocher.
 Winner.